sa-concept-refactoring/doc/chapters/analysis.typ

 // TODO: add json examples
 / Code Action Request: #[
 The code action request is sent from client to server to compute commands for a given text document and range.
 To make the server useful in many clients, the command actions should be handled by the server and not by the client.

-When the client requests the list of possible code actions, they are sent as JSON to the client.
+When a client requests possible code actions, the server computes which ones apply and sends them back in a JSON-encoded response.
 @json_code_action_request_response shows an example answer to the Code Action Request.

 #figure(